quephird/rails31-prepared-statements/README.md

 select person.* from person where id = 42

 Each of these queries would result in a parse, a separate query plan, and a distinct area of memory in Oracle's query cache.
-Ideally, even though an application may issue these three queries, the same query, and its resultant plan, ought to be used such as below:
+Ideally, even though an application may issue these three slightly different queries, the same parsed query and its resultant execution plan ought to be used such as the one below:

 select person.* from person where id = :id